-- Enable debt or equity financing from public or private sources to pay for upfront project costs that will be paid back over time by project beneficiaries (payors). - Access new or existing markets for environmental goods or services. - Access user-based fees or contributions. - Increase pace and scale of implementation by blending multiple sources of funding or finance. - Employ any combination of the approaches listed above.
+- Enable debt and/or equity financing from public or private sources to pay for upfront project costs that will be paid back over time by project beneficiaries (payors). - Access new or existing markets for environmental goods or services. - Access user-based fees or contributions. - Increase pace and scale of implementation by blending multiple sources of funding or finance. - Employ any combination of the approaches listed above.

-The 2023 IFNF grant program emphasizes three Focus Areas:
+The 2024 IFNF grant program emphasizes three Focus Areas:

-- 1) Watershed health
+- 1) Wildfire resilience and recovery

-- 2) Sustainable recreation infrastructure and access
+- 2) Watershed health

-- 3) Wildfire resilience and recovery
+- 3) Sustainable recreation infrastructure and access

-Across these focus areas, the IFNF grant program provides funding for three Project Types:
+Across these Focus Areas, the IFNF grant program provides funding for three Project Types: